AdwitaSingh1711/from-scratch-lab/README.md

 # Scratch Lab

-**X from Scratch** is a collection of from-scratch implementations of machine learning models, frameworks, and techniques using PyTorch (for now).
+**Scratch Lab** is a collection of from-scratch implementations of machine learning models, frameworks, and techniques using PyTorch (for now).

 ## Implementations